perstarkse/ec-student-sentiment/README.md

 The resulting analysis is then saved to a file, `output/sum_analysis.json`, for further use.

 Refer to `interpreter.py` for the detailed code.

+## Frontend Development

+In order to visually represent the analyzed data and make it accessible to users, a web-based frontend was developed using Vue3 and Chart.js, along with the Vue Chartjs wrapper.
+This facilitates the creation of dynamic, interactive charts that display the sentiment analysis data.

+Tools and Libraries
+Vue3 is a progressive JavaScript framework for building user interfaces, chosen for its versatility and the ability to create reusable custom components.
+The Vue Chartjs wrapper was used to integrate the Chart.js library within the Vue3 framework, enabling the use of reactive, customizable charts within the application.

+Chart.js is a powerful data visualization library for creating flexible and interactive charts.
+In this project, it was used to visualize various aspects of the sentiment analysis data, such as sentiment trends over time, distribution of different emotions, and discussion themes.